As an educational content writer with a Master’s Degree in Computer Science, I write articles such as this to offer insight and awareness.

 Bitcoin Cash, for example, had a redesigned dynamic blockchain that can increase in size to allow for growth, as I discussed above.

-What is a Digital Wallet?
+What Is a Digital Wallet?

 - Flash memory hardware wallet

-If you log on from an unknown computer or phone, they will email you to your known address and you need to click the link in the email to complete the login.
+If you log on from an unknown computer or phone, they will email you to your known address, and you need to click the link in that email to complete the login.

-They also use an authenticator app so no one else can log into your account.
+They also use Google's authenticator app so no one else can log into your account.
 I wish all financial institutions would use all that protection.

 Is Blockchain Trustworthy?

-This is all true, but there is one additional thing to consider.
+There is one additional thing to consider.
 The data!

-It has been well publicized that several Bitcoin exchanges have already been hacked.
-This is due to a security breach where the agency was careless with protecting their email accounts and allowed passwords to be stolen.
+It has been well-publicized that several Bitcoin exchanges have already been hacked.
+That is due to a security breach where the agency was careless with protecting their email accounts and allowed passwords to be stolen.

-- You need to still trust the vendor you’re dealing with to enter the correct information onto the blockchain.
+- You still need to trust the vendor you’re dealing with to enter the correct information onto the blockchain.

-- Company personnel need to be trained to avoid clicking on unknown links in emails that provide hackers an open door.
-This is the same story if we’re talking about blockchain or any other computer data security.
+- Company personnel need to be trained to avoid clicking on unknown links in emails that provide hackers an open door to install malware.
+That is the same if we’re talking about blockchain or any other computer data security.

 The requirement for long-term value growth is with having a marketplace that quickly adapts to the technology and uses the product in commerce.
 Short of that, it can quickly fade away as a failed experiment.

-Having said that, I do see that it is useful in other industries not related to payment systems, especially for data sharing.
+I do see that it is useful in other industries not related to payment systems, especially for data sharing.

 The following are several examples that I found.